 A little over a year ago, Tom and I were living in Manila desperately trying to find something that would connect us to our first love, travel.
 We were tired of living in the city and wanted a past time that would distract us.
-Our first plan was to start an e-commerce site selling travel related items.
+Our first plan was to start an e-commerce site selling travel-related items.
 T-shirts, wall decals, and canvas prints.
 We went as far as getting samples printed but soon after Tom started creating the site, we ran into a problem.
 Who would buy our stuff apart from our family and friends?
 We knew our grandparents would probably buy at least 10 pieces each, but after that, what would we do?
 That was when we decided we needed a market for it.
-Soon, Tom and I found ourselves giggling like little school girls (after one-two many bottles of wine) as we decided we were going to create a blog.
+Soon, Tom and I found ourselves giggling like little school girls (after one-t00-many bottles of wine) as we decided we were going to start a travel blog.

 Now although I used to run a blog prior to Adventure in You, that was more of a diary where I documented my travels across Europe, America, and Asia.
-Although I don’t think anyone was really interested about the life changing slice of pizza that I ate in Naples, I wrote about it anyways.
-While I constantly used blogs to plan trips, Tom on the other hand had NEVER read a blog until we decided to start one.
+Although I don’t think anyone was really interested in the life-changing slice of pizza that I ate in Naples, I wrote about it anyways.
+While I constantly used blogs to plan trips, Tom, on the other hand, had NEVER read a blog until we decided to start one.
 His first response when I first suggested it was, “do people actually read those things?”
 But, being the people that we are, we poured our hearts into setting up a blog and learned everything that there was to learn.
 Not thinking much of it, we launched Adventure in You with a grand total of 5 articles.
 We were complete newbies with no clue whatsoever about SEO, design, brand, and website coding.
 Soon, we saw people were actually sharing and reading our stuff.
 I think we actually did a little mini dance when we received our first comment.
 You know, when you start out blogging, you celebrate the little things.

 Soon after, one of our articles, Reasons why not to Visit the Philippines went viral.
 All of a sudden, our blog was averaging 60,000 hits!
 Then we started getting press.
 Our story of how we met got featured in a newspaper and a big online company in the Philippines called Rappler.
-At this point, Tom and I were completely engrossed with our blog.
+At this point, Tom and I were completely engrossed in our blog.
 We loved being able to reach out to people and be able to inspire them to travel in our own little weird way.
 We received lovely messages on how people were living vicariously through us, but more importantly, we were making lifelong friends through the people we meet.

 Our Big Decision

-After a big blogging re brand, we decided that we would walk the talk and try out our luck as freelancers.
+After a big blogging rebrand, we decided that we would walk the talk and try out our luck as freelancers.
 We had big plans for our blog and wanted to continue building it.
 So we quit our jobs and lived happily ever after.
 Well, not really.
 I wish it was that simple.
 I had used up the last of my savings to pay for a master’s degree while Tom left a company that has taught him a lot and turned down another job offer that was promising big bucks.
 Armed with not much money (in my case at least), we left for Indonesia with plans of staying there for a month before we moved on.

-One month turned into three and soon, we found ourselves leaving Asia and travelling to Europe, South America, and North America.
+One month turned into three and soon, we found ourselves leaving Asia and traveling to Europe, South America, and North America.
 At this point, we were earning a decent amount on our blog (hey, if you live off $20 a day, anything is decent!).
 Through the months, our skills have also improved drastically.
 I am incredibly proud of our site as I think it’s awesome but as much as I would love to take credit, most of it is Tom.
-He has amazingly learned how to code, how to do SEO all while he was making connections and looking for advertisers so we wouldn’t have to eat instant noodles everyday.
+He has amazingly learned how to code, how to do SEO all while he was making connections and looking for advertisers so we wouldn’t have to eat instant noodles every day.
 I literally couldn’t have started this blog without him.